How to start a club.

 Some thoughts to get in the right head-space.

 Clubs are not as daunting as they sometimes sound.
 We’re people and we need to connect.
 Clubs are just a way to connect.
 So, don’t worry about being a) spiritual enough b) good enough c) outgoing enough d) smart enough or e) anything else enough.
 If you’re up for inviting people to something you're interested in that they may be interested in... you're enough.

 Give it enough time.
 Be patient.
 Trust and relationships don’t happen overnight.

-That said, don’t be afraid to say a group isn’t working.
+That said, don’t be afraid to say a club isn’t working.
 Sure there are some connections but, sometimes, it just doesn’t all come together.
 Sometimes, it’s not the right place to work, he’s not the right person to date, she’s not the right counselor and that’s alright.
 It’s nothing against you or them, it’s just the connection that isn’t clicking.
 That’s alright.
 End it and try again.

 To get something out of this, you’re going to have to put something into it.
 Nothing in life is free.
 Everything has a cost, including relationships and connections.
 Sometimes it’s just you being vulnerable and risky and other times it’s you having to open your home up to some strangers.

 You have something people want to hear.
 You are someone people want to be around.
 You may not believe it (or you may) but everyone has an interesting story and everyone has an ear that can hear someone’s else’s story.
 It’s valuable and meaningful and it matters.
 And so do you.

 Start with committing to just three meetings.
 Take something from the list below and invite people to 3 scheduled groups.
 Once you are done with your scheduled 3 you can decide what to do next.
 If it was great, schedule some more!
 If not, don’t.
 It still wasn’t wasted.